COVID-19 pandemic in Italy: Nationwide measures

 On 16 May, Conte announced the government plan for the easing of restrictions.
 Starting from 18 May most businesses could reopen, and free movement was granted to all citizens within their region; movement across regions was still banned for non-essential motives.
 Furthermore, on 25 May swimming pools and gyms could also reopen, and on 15 June theatres and cinemas.

 On 3 June, free movement within the whole national territory was restored, de facto ending the lockdown started in March.

 Penalties for breaching isolation were increased with fines from €500 to €5,000 and imprisonment of up to 18 months.

 Containment measures on the second wave

 Starting from July 2020, many countries in Europe, including Italy, witnessed a new rise in detected COVID-19 cases.
 On 7 October, the Parliament postponed the end of the state of emergency to 31 January 2021, and Prime Minister Conte imposed the use of protection mask outdoors.

 On 13 October 2020, the Italian government reintroduced stricter rules to limit the spread of COVID-19.
 Demonstrations and gatherings of people were strictly forbidden.
 Regions and municipalities were given the power to only tighten, but not release, containment measures.

-Italian regions and the central government began reinforcing hospitals to accommodate more sick and infected with COVID-19.

-All hospital facilities were upgraded and expanded with a larger capacity for beds and intensive units than in March 2020.

-The Italian government also purchased about 19 million doses of flu vaccine, to be distributed to the population.

-Tracking applications, monitoring systems with the help of surveillance drones and predictive systems are used to understand the progress of the epidemic.

-If containment fails, the possible cases of infections will rise to about one million people and about 80,000 will die before the end of the pandemic, but the release of the COVID-19 vaccine is imminent and can change this dramatic projection.

 On 25 October, Conte introduced new restrictions, imposing the closing of gyms, swimming pools, theatres and cinemas, as well as the closing of bars and restaurants by 6 pm.